seandstewart/bardly/pending/problems/measure-for-measure/11-player.md

 The wanton stings and motions of the sense,
 But doth rebate and blunt his natural edge
 With profits of the mind, study and fast.
-He—to give fear to use and liberty,
+He---to give fear to use and liberty,
 Which have for long run by the hideous law,
-As mice by lions—hath pick'd out an act,
+As mice by lions---hath pick'd out an act,
 Under whose heavy sense your brother's life
 Falls into forfeit: he arrests him on it;
 And follows close the rigour of the statute,